wnafee/vector-compat/README.md

 // This will inflate any drawable and will auto-fallback to the lollipop implementation on api 21+ devices ResourcesCompat.getDrawable(context, R.drawable.any_drawable);
 ````
-_**It is recommended to always use `ResourcesCompat.getDrawable()` as this handles Lollipop fallback when applicable.
-This allows the system to cache Drawable ConstantState and hence is more efficient**_
+_If inflating the Drawable in java code, it is recommended to always use `ResourcesCompat.getDrawable()` as this handles Lollipop fallback when applicable.
+This allows the system to cache Drawable ConstantState and hence is more efficient_

 * directly from the `MorphButton` view in xml:
 ```xml